 Coeur D’Alene, Idaho

-A family vacation in Coeur D’Alene means epic water sports on a lake, which native singer-songwriter Josh Ritter croons is like “a diamond in the valley’s hand.”
+Why you’ll love it: A family vacation in Coeur D’Alene means epic water sports on a lake, which native singer-songwriter Josh Ritter croons is like “a diamond in the valley’s hand.”
 Your kids will also go crazy for artisanal ice cream shops and a tremendous independent toy store tucked into a very walkable downtown.
-They might moan that it’s not Disneyland, but Coeur D’Alene is an idyllic staycation for anyone in the Pacific Northwest who can’t or doesn’t want to get on a plane this year.
-While in town, stay at the Best Western Plus.
-You’ll be treated to a gorgeous indoor pool and a delicious free breakfast to make your family vacation that much more affordable.
-Looking for more vacation options that don’t involve a plane?
-Check out our list of the 55 best road trips in America.
+They might moan that it’s not Disneyland, but Coeur D’Alene is an idyllic staycation or romantic weekend getaway for anyone in the Pacific Northwest.

 Francesco Vaninetti Photo/Getty Images

 Why you’ll love it: Even though it’s situated just a stone’s throw from Seattle-Tacoma International Airport, this peninsula somehow feels like it’s a world away.
 It’s home to the remote wilderness Olympic National Park and is a mecca for Twilight book and movie lovers.
 Whether you spend time taking too many selfies in the town of Forks (where Twilight was set), surfing in La Push or hiking into the Hoh Rain Forest, Olympic Peninsula is cheap, wondrous and as off-the-grid as you can get while still being within driving distance of a major American city.